 With Instant Pot electric pressure cookers being so popular, the first thing I must point out is that much as I love mine for cooking, they are not suitable for canning food.
 Go here to understand why.

 A pressure canner is large, deep canning pot with a lock-on lid and a pressure gauge or weighted petcock.
 It’s one of the most daunting pieces of canning equipment for many people.

-Like water bath canning, this method requires heating canning jars full of ingredients in water.
+Like water bath canning, this canning method requires heating jars full of ingredients in water.
 The difference is that the canner is sealed and heated to build up pressure.

 Pressure canning is the only safe way to can vegetables, meats, and other low-acid foods.